-Thus, it seems that base-generation and binding is often not enough to induce WCO in other languages.
-Consequently, the fact that Asante Twi shows (weak) crossover effects suggests that the resumptive is generated by movement, as with island-sensitive resumption in Vata.
+Thus, it seems that resumptives resulting from base-generation and binding are often not sufficient to induce WCO in other languages.
+Consequently, the fact that Asante Twi shows weak crossover effects suggests that the resumptive is generated by movement, as with island-sensitive resumption in Vata for example.